takedarts/skipresnet/README.md

 ```

 # Performances
 The subscript of each model is the number of training runs, and the row indicates the median of the training results.
-For example, a row of "model<sub>(5)</sub>" shows the median performances of the 5 trained models.
+For example, a row of "model<sub>(5)</sub>" shows the median performance of the 5 trained models.

 ## Performances of models trained on ImageNet-1k
-Following models are trainied by the ImageNet-1k dataset from scratch.
+Following models are trainied using the ImageNet-1k dataset from scratch.
 The image used for the training is cropped to a 224x224 size image, and no extra images are used.

 ### Models
 |Model|# params|flops (224x224)|settings|